wjbarberjr/CSPB-3308-Team-3/weekly_status.md

 * Next week will work on database creation, entries, and edits.

 ### Dylan

+* Completed Milestone 4 and created wireframe of page

+* Worked on implementing output table with a running increment of inputs for each macro

+* next week will finish html so output table works and will work on SQL diagram and logic

 ### Eric
 * created wireframe and narrowed down parameters for page.